swoop-inc/spark-alchemy/README.md

 Contributions and feedback of any kind are welcome.
 Please, create an issue and/or pull request.

-Spark Records is maintained by the team at [Swoop](https://www.swoop.com).
+Spark Alchemy is maintained by the team at [Swoop](https://www.swoop.com).
 If you'd like to contribute to our open-source efforts, by joining our team or from your company, let us know at `spark-interest at swoop dot com`.

 ## License